Pavilion, Singapore: Later years

 Prominent Armenian businessman Catchick Moses bought the Pavilion in 1874 and made it his residence.
 Moses is remembered for having started the Straits Times.
 Moses was well respected, and local residents used to go to him at the Pavilion for advice and to settle differences.

 After Moses' death in 1892, his family continued to occupy the Pavilion until it was sold by public auction in 1918 to Manasseh Meyer for Straits $147,000.
 The Pavilion was then converted into a private residential hotel.

-The Mysterious Case of Yoshio Nishimura

 In the 1920s - 1930s, the property was leased to Ishihara Sangyo Koshi (ISK).
 ISK was a major Japanese mining concern operating iron mines in Malaya.
-Yoshio Nishimura, managing director of ISK and president of the Japanese Association, resided at the property.
-In December 1934, Nishimura was called in for questioning by Special Branch.
-He died shortly after arriving at police headquarters due to strychnine poisoning.
-His sudden death caused a sensation in the local Japanese community.
-There was considerable media attention, with suspicions about espionage.
-An open verdict was eventually returned.
-Nishimura is buried at the Japanese Cemetery.
-Recently declassified documents reveal that Nishimura was the target of a colonial police counter espionage operation.
+Yoshio Nishimura, managing director of ISK and president of the Japanese Association, resided at the property till his death in December 1934.

-Present

-The present house on the site, possibly constructed by Meyer in the 1920s, is privately occupied.